raspberrypilearning/3D-scene/en/step_4.md

 ![Sprite furniture/objects](images/challenge2-objects.png){:width="400px"}

-Decide if you want to continue to use the Scratch backdrop you have chosen (changing the backdrop is easy).
-You may want to design your own background or do a bit of both.
-Whether you are using a backdrop or making a background, for the remainer of this project we will refer to the very back of your scene as the **background**.
+You may need to change your backdrop if the one you have chosen won't work well or make a new backdrop.

 --- collapse ---
 ---

-title: Design your own background
+title: Design your own backdrop

 ---